 Veterans wishing to appeal a loss of certification (loss of benefits) must file an appeal with the Student Services Office within 15 business days of notification of loss of certification.
 The appeal will be considered in a non-arbitrary manner for mitigating or extenuating circumstances.
 The burden to document the appeal in a reasonable timeframe is on the Veteran.
-The appeal will be adjudicated by a panel composed of 1) the Director of Military Affairs or his/her designee, 2) The Vice President of Education or his/her designee.
+The appeal will be adjudicated by a panel composed of 1) the Director of Military Affairs or his/her designee, 2) The Vice President of Education or his/her designee, and 3) the Vice President of Student Services or his/her designee.
 The decision of the Appeals Panel is final.